Friends of Be an Angel

 Our Story

-Friends of Be An Angel is headquartered in Milwaukee, USA and has employees and volunteers across the United States, central Europe and within Ukraine.
-Our strength comes through our director and her work prior to the full-scale invasion of Ukraine.
-Anya Verkhovskaya has been a a prominent human rights activist in the international scene, as well as a defender of the rights and welfare of refugees and IDPs within Ukraine prior to the full-scale invasion in Ukraine.
-Her work together with other charities and international organizations has allowed Friends of Be an Angel to build upon existing networks, expand and provide the most effective aid strategies to the particularly vulnerable, and often forgotten, portions of the population of Ukraine.
-You can read more about her story and her fight for human rights here.
+Friends of Be an Angel is headquartered in Milwaukee, USA, and supported by a network of employees and volunteers across the United States, Central Europe, and Ukraine.
+Our strength lies in the leadership of our director, Anya Verkhovskaya, a prominent international human rights advocate who has long championed the rights and welfare of refugees and IDPs in Ukraine.
+Her extensive experience and collaboration with other humanitarian organizations have enabled Friends of Be an Angel to build on existing networks, expand its reach, and deliver highly effective aid strategies to the most vulnerable and often overlooked populations of Ukraine.

 Strength through Solidarity